Visual Motor Integration Activities

 Tracing and then drawing spirals is a good way to practice the circular movement needed for circles!

-First draw lots of bigger spirals on non-paper mediums and have your child trace them before trying them on paper.
+First draw lots of bigger spirals on non-paper mediums and have your child trace them with a finger before trying them on paper.

 Squares and rectangles are harder because they require that your child STOP at corners and turn the corners.